ScrPzz/kaggle_projects/README.md

 ## Kaggle Writeups

-Just a list of writeups of the Kaggle Challenge i've been working on.
+Just a list of writeups of the Kaggle Challenges i've been working on.